JonNode28/malle/README.md

-# Malle
+# Graphter
-The CMS that does less than any other.

-Most CMSs do too much and end up causing more problems than they save.

-By comparison, Malle is:
+A generic data management framework.

+Your data is not so special.
+Graphter aims to be a framework that can be used to manage _any_ data structure, starting with its own configuration files.

-1. Generic - compose the data structure you want to manage from primitive data types
+1. Generic - compose any data structure from primitive data types
-1. Modular & Swappable - just a series of interfaces with some pre-built implementations for you to use if you like
+1. Modular & Swappable - just a series of interfaces with some pre-built implementations
+1. Customisable - easily take control where needed
-1. Frontend agnostic - Malle manages data, what you do with it is up to you
+1. Frontend agnostic - it manages data, what you do with it is up to you

 ## Packages
+1. Core - framework interfaces
 1. Renderer - iterates model configuration and renders CMS UI
     1. React
     1. Angular (roadmap)